Livin' the Dream: Synopsis

-CEO David Wallace (Andy Buckley) plans to fire Andy Bernard (Ed Helms) due to his missing work for acting gigs.
+CEO David Wallace plans to fire Andy Bernard due to his missing work for acting gigs.
 However, Andy tells David he is resigning to pursue his dreams of stardom full-time, and David is relieved to not have to dismiss him.
-Dwight Schrute (Rainn Wilson) finally receives his black belt in karate from his new sensei, Billy (Michael Imperioli).
+Dwight Schrute finally receives his black belt in karate from his new sensei, Billy.
 Seeing Dwight's tenacity and devotion, David is inspired to make Dwight Andy's replacement.

-Jim Halpert (John Krasinski) has returned to Scranton full-time, saying he has realized that he cannot devote himself to both his family and his new job, and has decided to go "all in" on his family since that is what makes him most happy.
+Jim Halpert has returned to Scranton full-time, saying he has realized that he cannot devote himself to both his family and his new job, and has decided to go "all in" on his family since that is what makes him most happy.
 David asks Jim his opinion on promoting Dwight, and Jim says that, despite Dwight's various eccentricities, he deserves the job and will be a great manager.
 Dwight is elated that he has accomplished his dream; proudly exclaiming the news to the office.
 He appoints Jim the new assistant to the regional manager.
-Darryl Philbin (Craig Robinson) informs Jim that Athlead has found a buyer and wants them to do a promotional tour around the country for three months.
-With undisguised regret, Jim says he will not do the tour because he cannot put his wife Pam (Jenna Fischer) through that, unaware that Pam is listening in.
+Darryl Philbin informs Jim that Athlead has found a buyer and wants them to do a promotional tour around the country for three months.
+With undisguised regret, Jim says he will not do the tour because he cannot put his wife Pam through that, unaware that Pam is listening in.